Nguyen17/Hacktoberfest-Sign-In/README.md

 # Hacktoberfest Sign In Sheet 2017!
-The goal of this repo is to help beginners doing their first pull requests.
+The goal of this repo is to help beginners who are doing their first pull requests.
 Feel free to join!

 ## Instruction
-In the index file.
-Look for the 'ul' tag.
+In the index file, look for the 'ul' tag.
 Then insert a 'li' tag with your link to your profile.

 ## Git and Pull Request Resources